|

 God.

-through the Red Sea (Num 33:8) apparently on the third night and then
+walked through the Red Sea (Num 33:8 - apparently on the third

-representative of the entire 40 years of travel from Egypt to the Promised
+was also representative of the entire 40 years of travel from Egypt

 Toward the end of the 40 years the reproach of Egypt was removed.